 Is the Dordogne safe?

-Yes, it’s one of the safest areas in France.
-Due to its lack of highly populated cities, there are little official crime statistics relating to the area of Dordogne.
+Yes, it's one of the safest areas in France.
+Due to its lack of highly populated cities, there are few official crime statistics relating to the area of Dordogne.

-However, one of the most recent publicly released reports from the French National Crime Statistics Agency (2015) rates the Dordogne as one of the lowest crime areas in the country.
+However, the French National Crime Statistics Agency rates the Dordogne as one of the lowest crime areas in the country.

 In short, Dordogne’s crime rate is considerably lower than almost anywhere you’d find in the UK, so if you’re happy living in a British city then you should have no concerns about moving to a French town in the Dordogne.